They Both Die at the End: Characters

+Silvera's Early Life/Influences

+In an interview, Adam Silvera, shared that he witnessed his mother undergo cardiac failure and this influenced his work to a certain extent.
+Silvera had a complicated childhood because he had to deal with his father walking out of his life and had a mother with a heart condition.
+In addition, being a queer Hispanic boy in higher education and his struggles with mental health disorders also influenced his work.

 Reception

 They Both Die at the End is a New York Times and IndieBound best seller, as well as a Junior Library Guild selection.

 The book received starred reviews from Booklist, Publishers Weekly, School Library Journal, and Kirkus Reviews, as well as positive reviews from The Bulletin of the Center for Children's Books, American Review, BookPage, Common Sense Media, BuzzFeed, Children's Book and Media Review, and Teen Vogue.

 Booklist called the novel "extraordinary and unforgettable."
 Kirkus Reviews noted that the book was "another standout from Silvera who here grapples gracefully with heavy questions about death and the meaning of a life well-lived" before concluding that They Both Die at the End is "engrossing, contemplative and as heart-wrenching as the title promises".

 BuzzFeed noted that "Adam Silvera not only poignantly captures the raw emotion of facing your own mortality but also creates entirely relatable and authentic characters you'll want to follow on their journey."

 American Review stated that "this book is an important contribution to young adult literature because of its humanizing portrayals of queer, adolescent characters of color."
 They note this is especially important "given the repeatedly cited issues of hegemonic Whiteness and heteronormativity in young adult publishing, particularly in speculative fiction."

 The audiobook, narrated by Michael Crouch, Robbie Daymond, and Bahni Turpin, received a favorable review from Booklist, who noted that the voice actors brought "the full range of this story’s anguish and joy to the listener.
 Crouch and Daymond, voicing Mateo and Rufus, respectively, emphasize how the characters change yet remain true to themselves."

 BuzzFeed named They Both Die at the End one of the best young adult books of the decade.
 Kirkus Reviews, BookPage, School Library Journal, Amazon, and BuzzFeed named it one of the best young adult novels of 2017, and Book Riot named it one of the best queer books of the year.

 They Both Die at the End has also been analyzed in academic journals for its depiction of LGBT teens of color.